zkcofficial/zkcofficial.github.io/ei/eogle/familytree/seae/eiseae1.md

 <hr>

 Lore: King Eiseae is seen wearing a shortened version of his father's cap/crown.
 This represents how he was second in line to the city of "Seae"'s thrown, and how he was only a prince.
 However after his exile from his city/kingdom and the creation of his own kingdon, he adopted this shortened version as 'a reminder' of where he came from.
-This crown should be passed down to his future descendants, if he does have any.<br>
+This crown will be passed down to his future descendants.
+He died in   the year 139 due to complications of old age<br>

 Children:<br>
 [Ea'Eiseae](ea'eiseae1.md) <br>